NoahHodgson/project-melia/docs/Characters-to-Know/Althorn.md

 From [[Melia-Mar-Biographics#Lobreux|Lobreux]].
 Brother of Oren who was captured as a kid by the Jinn.
-In a desparate state he made a bact with The Forsaken and Eblis, in order to gain the power to escape.
+In a desperate state he made a pact with The Forsaken and Eblis, in order to gain the power to escape.